Rohithmarktricks/DDPG_Continuous_Control/README.md

 ### Option 1: Solve the environment with single agent.

- - The task is episodic, and in order to solve the environment, the agetn must get an average score of +30 over 100 consecutive episodes
+ - The task is episodic, and in order to solve the environment, the agent must get an average score of +30 over 100 consecutive episodes.

 ### Option 2: Solve the environment with 20 identical agents.

 The barrier for solving the second verion of the environment is slightly different, to take into account the presence of many agents.
 In particular, the agents must get an average score of +30 over 100 consecutive episodes, and over all agents).
 Specifically,

 After each episode, we add up the rewards that each agent received(withoug discounting), to get a score for each agent.
-This yeild 20 (potentially different) scores.
+This yeilds 20 (potentially different) scores.
 We then take the average of those 20 scores.

 This yields an average score for each episode (where the average is over all 20 agents).